 Zuma Beach is likely the most famous beach in Malibu.
 The two-mile stretch of shore with its light brown sand, is a favorite for surfers.
 The vast beach has lifeguard stations spaced out along the coast.
 Zuma Beach is terrific for volleyball, walking in the surf, picnics, or just relaxing.
 The beach has several various food stands.
 It's all sand, surf, and fun at Zuma.

 There's a lot to discover when it comes to the dining situation in Malibu.
 Eating poorly is not an option when there are some fine dining establishments in the area.
 These six get exceptionally high marks:

-Off the Pacific Coast Highway, Geoffrey's had specialized in fresh-caught seafood since 1948, when it was a favorite spot of Frank Sinatra and Marilyn Monroe.
-The breathtaking views of the Pacific coastline are kicked up by waterfalls and tropical plants, which create a decidedly romantic atmosphere at Geoffrey's.
+Off the Pacific Coast Highway, Geoffrey's has specialized in fresh-caught seafood since 1948, when it was a favorite spot of Frank Sinatra and Marilyn Monroe.
+The breathtaking views of the Pacific coastline are kicked up by waterfalls and tropical plants, which create the decidedly romantic atmosphere at Geoffrey's.
 Exceptional dishes include seafood paella and tuna tartare.
-The Californian cuisine can be enjoyed while dolphins and whales showcase their fantastic water displays.
+Californian cuisine can be enjoyed while dolphins and whales showcase their fantastic water displays.